iblech/lets-play-agda/Padova2025/ProvingBasics/Termination/BoveCapretta/Intricate0.lagda.md

 failed".
 Agda's termination checker does not have any insight on what the value of `f x` in the recursive call `f (f x)` will turn out to be.
-But even though this fact is not obvious to Agda, the recursive call terminates and the function `f` is constantly zero.
+But even though this fact is not obvious to Agda, the recursive call does indeed terminate and the function `f` is constantly zero.
+The goal of this section is to represent this function in Agda in a way that Agda accepts and then verify totality.

 ## Representing the function